 - The Global Status of Evangelical Christianity among the people group.The more Christians exist in a people group, the higher the chance they’ll hear the gospel from someone within that culture.
 This means there is less need to send cross-cultural missionaries to that group.

 - The Presence of Local Churches Among Their People.
 Even a small house church of Gujaratis with Hindu backgrounds meeting together increases the likelihood of other Gujaratis in that city hearing the gospel.
-The groups near the top of our list don’t even have a small group of Christians from their background in that city.
+Highest priority groups don’t even have a small group of Christians from their background in that city.

 - Same or close culture Christians in the city.
 If there’s a large population of Egyptian Christians in a city, that means Egyptian Muslims are more likely to hear the gospel because there’s a group of people who are familiar with their language and culture.
 The ideal would be for Egyptian Christians from a Muslim background to start a church that reaches Egyptian Muslims.
-Some groups, like Bosnian Muslims (a whopping 70,000 in St. Louis) have no church made up of their people, nor a church culturally close to them, to help them hear the gospel in a way they understand.
+Some groups, like Bosnian Muslims (a whopping 70,000 in St. Louis) have no relevant church for them to join.

 Many people over several years have gathered and regathered information to create this matrix.
 And they are continuing to gather information!
 With new groups and cities and research, we learn and make adjustments.
 The end goal is for it to not exist at all!
 We’d love to see all of these people engaged by loving Christians from their own culture or cross-culturally.
-Maybe you live in St. Louis and want to reach out to those Bosnian Muslims?
-Maybe you’re in Houston or Chicago or Montreal and want to reach out to any of the huge populations of unreached people groups?
+Maybe you live in St. Louis and want to reach out to those Bosniak Muslims?
+Maybe you’re in Houston or Chicago or Montreal and want to reach out to Muslims or Hindus?
 We’d love to hear from you and help you out!